 Walden Pond State Reservation is a 1.7 mile heavily trafficked loop trail located near Concord, Massachusetts that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, and nature trips and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 Walden Pond is a kettle pond famous for being home to Henry David Thoreau.
 Part of the Massachusetts Forests and Parks system, Walden Pond State Reservation includes 335 acres of protected open space so that visitors from near and far may come to experience the pond that inspired Thoreau.
 In summer the Reservation is a popular swimming destination.
 In the spring and fall, many people hike the trails that ring the pond and visit the replica of Thoreau's one-room cabin.
 Year round interpretive programs and guided walks are offered as well as a gift shop, bookstore and the Tsongas gallery. $5 Parking Fee

 Easy and very serene hike near a beautiful pond.